nightwatchjs/nightwatch-docs/README.md

 ## Development

-The docs content is written in Markdown and it is located in the `docs` folder.
+The content is written in Markdown and it is located in the `docs` folder.
 The individual API command pages are generated from the Nightwatch source code. based on the JSDoc comments.

 ### Run the website locally